lanagarmire/Asgard/README.md

 ```
 Demo codes using real datasets are available at: https://github.com/lanagarmire/Single-cell-drug-repositioning

-If you have further questions or comments, please contact Dr.Bing He: hbing@med.umich.edu
+If you have further questions or comments, please contact Dr.Bing He: hbing@med.umich.edu or hebinghb@gmail.com